-New Year, new outdoor adventures around Ayrshire, Arran and The Coig
+New Year, new outdoor adventures around Ayrshire & Arran

 2022 has arrived – and the New Year is the perfect time to start planning your new adventures!
 The Còig’s five routes, connected by the waters of the Firth of Clyde, offer something for adrenaline sports lovers and gentle thrill seekers alike.